gorikori/Kyren_Izoka/README.md

 - Languages: Japanese

 ## UTAU - MUSE -
 Unfinished and cancelled CVVC UTAU voicebank.
-This voicebank will not be recieving
+This voicebank will not be recieving updates.
 - Type: UTAU
 - Languages: Japanese